RBS- First Active Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Do the majority of banks operate their own panel of solicitors?
+Do most lenders operate their own panel of solicitors?

 Many lenders do operate a restricted conveyancing panel but a lot of lenders allow any solicitors to join their panel so long as they meet their criteria.
 Each lender sets their own criteria.
-For example the RBS- First Active conveyancing panel requirements are different to RBS- First Active’s conveyancing panel requirements.
+For example the RBS- First Active conveyancing panel requirements are different to RBS- First Active’s conveyancing panel criteria.

 Copyright © Lexsure Limited, 2025